ShunMatsumoto/chat-space/README.md

 ### Association
 - has_many :messages
-- has_many :members
+- has_many :groups
-- has_many :groups, through: members
+- has_many :groups, through: groups_users

 ## groupsテーブル